leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 | Bb | Blue |
 | bb | Brown |

-Notice how even one large "B" is enough to dominate over the recessive "b".
-We'll say that individuals who carry two of the same "cased" alleles are **homozygous**, and those who carry dominant and recessive alleles for a trait are  **heterozygous**.
+Notice how even one large "B" is enough to dominate over the recessive "b."
+We'll say that individuals who carry two identical "cased" alleles are **homozygous**, and those possessing dominant and recessive alleles for a trait are  **heterozygous**.
 Let's look at a complete punnett square representing a cross between two pea plants.
-Pea plants were the first organisms to be studied in such a way.
-Again, note how plants with just one large "G" are green in color.
+Pea plants were the first organisms studied in such a way.
+Again, note how plants with just one uppercase "G" are green in color.

 ![Pea Plant Cross](/pictures/punnet-square.png)

-This experiment isolates the inheritance of one trait, and is referred to as a **monohybrid cross**.
-We can construct our punnet square to handle an infinite number of traits, however.
+This experiment isolates the inheritance of one trait using a **monohybrid cross**.
+However, we can construct our punnet square to handle an *infinite* number of traits.
 Below is an example of **dihybrid-cross**, or cross isolating *two* traits.
-Note that our chart gets exponentially bigger.
-For this reason, we typically just look at one trait at a time using a Punnett square.
+Note that our chart gets exponentially more complex.
+For this reason, we typically look at only one trait at a time using a Punnett square.

 ![Dihybrid Cross](/pictures/dihybrid-cross.png)

 ### F. Human Reproduction

-Earlier we explored meiosis - the general method by which sex cells divide.
-Now we zoom back a bit to view the human reproductive process as a whole.
+Earlier, we explored meiosis - the general method by which sex cells divide.
+Now, we zoom back a bit to view the human reproductive process as a whole.
 Specifically, we are interested in how human reproductive organs facilitate sexual reproduction and genetic inheritance.

 Human sex cells come in male (**sperm**) and female (**egg**) varieties.
 These cells each contain one-half the entire human genome in 23 chromosomes donated from each parent.
 For these cells to fuse into a zygote, fertilization must occur.
-Humans, unlike a few mammals, utilize **internal fertilization**, or fertilization within the body.
-But before fertilization can occur, sex cells must develop in the bodies of males and females.
+Humans utilize **internal fertilization** (fertilization within the body), as do most other mammals.
+But before fertilization occurs, sex cells must develop in the bodies of males and females.

 We start from the female perspective.
 Egg cells release from a **follicle** in the **ovary**.
 This follicle then becomes a **corpus lute**, which secretes hormones that aid in pregnancy.
 The egg is transported from the ovary to the **uterus** via the **oviduct**, where **normal implantation** may occur. **Oogenesis**, or the creation of new egg cells, starts at birth and ends after puberty.

 ![Female Reproductive System](/pictures/female.jpg)

-Now for the dudes.
+Now for the guys.
 Sperm are the sex cells of males.
 Sperm development occurs in the **testes**, which are kept *outside* the body at a slightly lower temperature.
 New sperm form through **spermatogenesis** within the **seminiferous tubules**.
 On the journey towards the outside of the body, sperm travel through the testes, **epididymis**, **vas defers**, **ejaculatory duct**, and **urethra** sequentially.
-Several glands, including the **prostate** and **bulbourethral** glands further support **semen** production and ejaculation.
+Several glands, including the **prostate** and **bulbourethral** glands, additionally support **semen** production and ejaculation.

 ![Male Reproductive System](/pictures/male-reproductive-system.jpeg)

-Production of semen is precipitated by the release of **LH** and **FSH** hormones by the **pituitary gland**.
+The release of **LH** and **FSH** hormones by the **pituitary gland** precipitates semen production.
 High **testosterone** lowers LH and FSH.
 The balance of hormonal signals in men and women keeps each respective system in **homeostasis** (balance).

 Approximately once a month, an egg is prepared for fertilization during **ovulation**, a stage in the **mental cycle** in females.
 Menstrual cycles are controlled by hormones, including regular dips and spikes of specific hormonal signals during different times of the month.
-The menstrual cycle is divided into four primary stages.
+The menstrual cycle contains four primary stages.

 1. Menstrual Phase
     - The horomones **estrogen** and **progesterone** fall.
-Menstrual bleeding occurs as the old uterine lining (**endometrium**) is discarded.
+Menstrual bleeding occurs during the shedding of the old uterine lining (**endometrium**).
 2. Follicular Phase
-    - An increase in FSH released by the pituitary gland leads to the production of new follicles, each containing an immature egg.
+    - An increase in FSH released by the pituitary gland precedes the production of new follicles, each containing an immature egg.
 3. Ovulation Phase
     - Rising estrogen levels correlate with a drop in LH.
 Next, ovulation occurs as the dominant follicle releases an egg from the ovary via ovulation.
 4. Luteal Phase
     - The emptied follicle turns into a new structure called the **corpus luteum** responsible for producing progesterone and estrogen.
-The uterine lining is now at maximum thickness and is prepared for implantation.
-If the egg is not fertilized, the corpus luteum will degrade and disappear.
+The uterine lining is now at maximum thickness and prepared for implantation.
+The corpus luteum will degrade and disappear at the end of the menstrual cycle if the egg is unfertilized.

 ![Mentstral Cycle Hormone Chart](/pictures/menstral-horomone-chart.png)

 # IV.
 Systems

 We now begin the first of two brief sections. **Systems** are a universal concept in biology.
-Simply, a system is any collection of functional apparatuses interacting within a common space.
+A system is any collection of functional apparatuses interacting within a shared space.
 Life at all scales relies on systems to perform a plethora of functions.
 We have already explored a few of these structures.
-Energy production systems generate ATP at the level of cellular and human reproductive systems prompting the continuity of human life.
+Energy production systems generate ATP within the cellular and human reproductive systems and enable the continuity of human life.
 We will examine one more system that lacks a clean fit within our previous sections.

 ### A. The Human Immune System

-In living things, internal mechanisms work to maintain balance with an external environment.
+In living things, internal mechanisms actively maintain balance with an external environment.
 The human **immune system** ensures the proper function of bodily processes by responding to *external threats* through several sub-systems.
 Human beings have two primary mechanisms against disease-causing agents (**pathogens**).
 These responses include **innate immunity** and **passive immunity**.

 Innate immunity includes all the mechanisms humans acquire at birth.
-These defenses include skin, mucous membranes, stomach acid, **natural killer** cells, and more.
-Innate immunity is fast immunity and responds if not instantly, very quickly to foreign threats.
+These defenses include skin, mucous membranes, stomach acid, **natural killer** cells, and other layers of protection.
+Innate immunity is fast immunity and responds, if not instantly, very quickly to foreign threats.

 Acquired immunity occurs as humans gain exposure to new diseases over time.
 This form of immunity is slow.
-White blood cells or **lymphocytes**, are responsible for identifying and destroying foreign pathogens. **T cells** and **B cells** target **antigens**, or any substance that causes a bodily response.
+White blood cells (**lymphocytes**) identify and destroy foreign pathogens. **T cells** and **B cells** target **antigens**, or any substance that causes a bodily response.
 B cells specifically produce **antibodies**,  proteins that latch on to **antigens**.
 Upon detecting a foreign invader, B, and T cells proliferate through the body via **clonal selection**.
 Initial responses to a novel disease are typically slow.
 However, cellular "memory" allows the body to fight the same disease in subsequent encounters quickly.
 We say that **adaptive immunity** is **specific** and has **memory**.

 ![The Primary and Secondary Immune Responses](/pictures/primary-secondary-immune-responses.png)

-Adaptive immunity fights disease using via dual defense mechanism.
+Adaptive immunity fights disease using a dual defense mechanism.
 This system employs **humoral** and **cell-mediated** immune responses.
 The humoral immune response involves the production of antibodies by B cells to fight extra-cellular pathogens.
-The cell-mediated response is carried out by T-cells that destroy infected cells by **apoptosis**. **Cytotoxic T cells** target cancer cells specifically.
+T-cells destroy infected cells by **apoptosis** via the **cell-mediated response** system. **Cytotoxic T cells** target cancer cells specifically.

 # V. Societies

 We now arrive at our last stop on this introductory tour of biology.
 This section tackles the last rung on the scales of life.
-We'll consider **societies** to be groups of living things living together within the bounds of a closed system.
-This broad definition encompasses different **species** living together in communities, and the processes by which they adapt to their environments over time.
+We'll consider **societies** to be groups of living things living together within the confines of a closed system.
+This broad definition encompasses different **species** living together in **communities** and the processes by which they adapt to their environments over time.

 ### A. Evolution of Populations

-The **Darwinian** theory of evolution states that species evolve by the selection of desirable traits within a population over time.
-This concept is also referred to as the **survival of the fittest**.
-Individuals the greater *fitness* reproduce a pass of their genes to future generations.
-Variations within a population are the result of sexual reproduction and random genetic mutations.
+The **Darwinian** theory of evolution states that species evolve by selecting desirable traits within a population over time.
+This concept is also known as the **survival of the fittest**.
+Individuals with greater **fitness** reproduce a pass of their genes to future generations.
+Variation within a population results from sexual reproduction and random genetic mutations.
 This phenomenon calls back to our discussions of DNA.
 Darwin noted differences between the beaks of fiches.
-These slight variations of common features are called **homologies**.
+These slight variations of shared features are **homologies**.

 Evolution can only occur at the population level.
 Individuals can *not* evolve throughout a lifetime.
 We can tell if a species is evolving using criteria developed by the scientists Hardy and Weinberg.
 These requirements are as follows.